Support for Windows features and networks in Configuration Manager

 For information, see configure clients for BranchCache in the Windows documentation.

-Configuration Manager supported OS versions with Windows BranchCache
+All Configuration Manager supported versions of Windows support BranchCache by default.

 For more information, see BranchCache for Windows in the Windows Server documentation.

 Computers in workgroups